 Because Casablanca is a port city, fish and seafood is fresh and plentiful.
-It’s very easy to buy fish for only a dollar or two, that I can only dream about here in the middle of the US.
+It’s very easy to buy fish for only a dollar or two.
 Up and down the Moroccan coast there are variations of tajines, stuffed fish, and other seafood dishes specific to that region and sometimes even a specific city.
 This fish tajine can be found in Casablanca.
 It’s easy to make and even if you think you don’t like fish, well you may just change your mind after trying this!

 - one large handful of Italian parsley